Chip in $25 today to help send Jason to Harrisburg

 We know many of our friends, neighbors, and family members have been hit with hard times over the past several years.
 Sometimes the economic circumstances individuals and families face lead them to housing instability or food insecurity.

-Jason believes increasing accessible options for affordable housing and building up food bank supplies and distribution puts our values of compassion and economic justice into action.
+Jason believes increasing accessible options for affordable housing and building up food bank supplies and distribution to put our values of compassion and economic justice into action.

 As your State Representative, Jason will fight for social services to make a tangible difference in the lives of our residents.